aws-samples/eks-blueprints-for-terraform-workshop/content/030_base/070_argocd_basics/040-argocd-gitops-bridge.md

 Let's see how this can be automated.

-Developers still responsible to create ArgoCD application for each environment.
+Developers still responsible to create Argo CD application for each environment.
 These are stored in an application git repository.
 They also create env deployment files dev-apps.yaml and uat-apps.yaml.
 These application set point to Application in corresponding folders.

 ├── dev/
 ├── auth.yaml